Is Legal Separation Right for Me?

 Contact a St. Charles Family Law Attorney

 Legal separation offers many of the same advantages as divorce.
 Legal separation allows you to divide your finances, parental responsibilities, and manage spousal maintenance issues.
 However, separation does not formally end a marriage the way divorce does.
-If you have further questions about separation or divorce, want to formulate a legal separation agreement, or have other family law needs, contact Shaw Family Law, P.C.
+If you have further questions about separation or divorce, want to formulate a legal separation agreement, or have other family law needs, contact Shaw Sanders, P.C.
 Schedule a consultation with an experienced Kane County legal separation lawyer by calling us at 630-584-5550.